 If you or a loved one are struggling with alcohol dependency or addiction, reach out to Midwest Detox Center at 833.647.0392.
 Deciding you need help is the first step.
 Let our professional team help you complete that step in a safe, supportive environment that maximizes your successful recovery.

 Several plans for people showing alcohol withdrawal symptoms are available.

 - Men’s and women’s detox programs: Gender-specific programs help men and women feel comfortable during alcohol and drug detox.

 - Cognitive-behavioral therapy (CBT): This treatment focuses on behaviors that push you towards addiction.
 It aims at changing the behavior for fast recovery.

-- Group therapy program: This a therapeutic modality of treatment.
+- Group therapy program: This is a therapeutic modality of treatment.
 It aims to make the individual reconnect with those around them.
-This helps the person to break free from the isolation that traps them in the cycle of addiction.
+This helps the person break free from the isolation that traps them in the cycle of addiction.

 - Alumni program: A support program that helps you cope post-treatment.
 It reduces the chances of you relapsing.

 Do not let alcohol addiction ruin your life.
 You can defeat it by joining a credible healthcare facility.
 These facilities will treat your addiction and the alcohol withdrawal symptoms that come with it.
 Contact Midwest Detox Center with any questions about alcohol detox or our programs.
 Call us at 833.647.0392 for relief from withdrawal symptoms.